-Dollar Tree, Inc. (DLTR) CEO Mike Witynski on Q3 2020 Results - Earnings Call Transcript

 Mike Witynski

 Thank you, Randy.
 Good morning, everyone.
 2020 has proven to be the most unpredictable and unique year in my 40 years in retail.
-Nearly every business, family and person has had to adapt and react to what is currently a new normal.
+Nearly every business, family, and person has had to adapt and react to what is currently a new normal.
 My heart goes out to every family that has been impacted to some degree by the coronavirus.

-I would also like to give a shout out to all the medical professionals, frontline workers and others for working tirelessly to ensure that we stay safe and healthy.
-In an environment where individuals are concerned about their health and exposure, about their income and jobs, and about their not knowing what is next, I firmly believe that Dollar Tree and Family Dollar are part of the solution.
+I would also like to give a shout out to all the medical professionals, frontline workers, and others who are working tirelessly to ensure that we stay safe and healthy.
+In an environment where individuals are concerned about their health and exposure, about their income and jobs and about their not knowing what is next, I firmly believe that Dollar Tree and Family Dollar are part of the solution.

-Our 15,000 plus stores are close to home and easy to shop, providing great convenience and we offer a broad assortment of tremendous values to meet both needs and wants.
+Our 15,000 plus stores are close to home and easy to shop, providing great convenience, and we offer a broad assortment of tremendous values to meet both needs and wants.
 I'm incredibly proud of our team's effort in the third quarter to continue serving customers effectively while driving operational improvements in both banners through this extremely dynamic retail environment.

 The team delivered an earnings per share increase of 28.7% compared to the prior year’s quarter.
-These enterprise results were comprised of a 5.1% same-store sales increase, a 150-basis point improvement in gross profit margin and a 130-basis point increase in operating profit margin.
+These enterprise results were comprised of a 5.1% same-store sales increase, a 150-basis-point improvement in gross profit margin and a 130-basis-point increase in operating profit margin.

 Our Dollar Tree segment delivered its strongest same-store sales performance in the past 10 quarters with a 4% increase.
-Gross profit margin improved 70 basis points to 34.9% versus Q3 a year ago.
-And operating margin increased 50 basis points to 12.7% which represents a 300-basis point improvement from Q2.
+Gross profit margin improved 70 basis points to 34.9% versus Q3 a year ago, and operating margin increased 50 basis points to 12.7%, which represents a 300-basis point improvement from Q2.

 The quarter included 28.6 million in COVID-related costs.
 Geographically, comp sales were positive in all zones.
-For the quarter, discretionary delivered a positive 10.2% comp and consumables were down approximately 2.6.
+For the quarter, discretionary delivered a positive 10.2% comp, and consumables were down approximately 2.6.
 We did see sequential improvement in consumables throughout the quarter as inventory flow of high demand products improved.

 Categories performing well included crafts, party celebrations, household products, kitchenware, and even early Christmas seasonal.
 The performance of Crafter’s Square offering that was rolled out into approximately 2,400 stores in Q1 of this year has been outstanding.
 We plan to add Crafter’s Square to the remainder of the Dollar Tree stores in early 2021.

 The Halloween seasonal sell-through was our best ever.
-Overall, the fall, harvest and Halloween seasonal categories delivered a combined 9.4% comp for the quarter.
+Overall, the fall harvest and Halloween seasonal categories delivered a combined 9.4% comp for the quarter.
 Our merchants continue to hit a homerun on identifying and sourcing great products that customers love at the dollar price point.
-Customers are continuing to shop early to celebrate the events and holidays.
+Customers are continuing to shop early to celebrate events and holidays.

-Our sales continue to be delivered by average ticket which increased 19%, as consumers continue to consolidate trips.
-Our 12.6% transaction count decline was a 300-basis point plus improvement when compared to 15.9% drop that we saw just a quarter ago.
-We believe this is directly related to shopper mobility, many people are working from home, learning from home or simply not going out as often.
+Our sales continue to be delivered by average ticket, which increased 19% as consumers continue to consolidate trips.
+Our 12.6% transaction count decline was a 300-basis-point-plus improvement when compared to 15.9% drop that we saw just a quarter ago.
+We believe this is directly related to shopper mobility, many people are working from home, learning from home, or simply not going out as often.
 But when they do visit the store, they are filling their baskets.
 Ticket was up 19% this quarter and 22.6% last quarter.

 We continue to like the results we are seeing with the Dollar Tree Plus! and we are pleased to announce we are expanding the program to a total of approximately 500 stores beginning in the spring.
-Based on our learnings, we have continued to test, refine and improve this initiative since the initial launch in mid 2019.
+Based on our learnings, we have continued to test, refine, and improve this initiative since the initial launch in mid 2019.

 The merchant and store teams have done a tremendous job.
 All our customers are buying these products and sales of our multi-price items continue to grow.
 In fact, we are seeing that when multi-price items are included in the basket, the average transaction value is approximately twice the size.

 Recently, we've been seeing phenomenal sell-through of Dollar Tree Plus! items and seasonal merchandise.
-We are expanding our discretionary assortment to focus on sales and margin-driven categories that do not cannibalize current sales, are accretive to the business and bring great value to our customers.
+We are expanding our discretionary assortment to focus on sales and margin-driven categories that do not cannibalize current sales or accretive to the business and bring great value to our customers.

 These $3 and $5 items will also be leveraged through our Family Dollar stores when it makes sense.
 This is an example of harnessing the power of two brands by bringing Dollar Tree and Family Dollar together.
 We now have a new merchant team dedicated to these multi-price items that will benefit both banners.